WE ARE MELANIE AND TIFFANY.

-My sister Tiffany, who is now 33, was diagnosed with Triple Negative Metaplastic Breast Carcinoma Stage 2B in September of 2016.
+My sister Tiffany, at the age of 31, was diagnosed with Triple Negative Metaplastic Breast Carcinoma Stage 2B in September of 2016.
 After receiving the diagnosis, she underwent the standard procedures and treatments, which included chemotherapy, a bilateral mastectomy with axillary node dissection, radiation, and reconstruction surgery.
 Throughout her cancer battle, her faith and courage could be felt by anyone she interacted with.

 She volunteered herself to mentor another woman close to her age who received a breast cancer diagnosis months after her own.
 She attended this woman’s first chemotherapy session to show her support.
 There were many long conversations with each other during their treatments and a life-long friendship was created.